 Her recommendation seemed to be spot on and it piqued his curiosity and excited him thinking about it so he grabbed a copy and brought the book to the counter to buy it.
 He noticed the girl’s name tag said Chu Mei.

-I’d love to, his lusty horn dog mind thought to himself while his penis quickly became very noticeably erect.
+I’d love to, his lusty horn dog mind thought to himself while he quickly became very noticeably aroused.

 He bought the book, started to leave, and then Chu Mei said, “Wait, you forgot your cookies,” as she walked over and handed them to him.
-They kept eye contact for a while, they both smiled, and his penis got harder and became more embarrassingly visible.
+They kept eye contact for a little while.
+They both smiled.
+Then he became more aroused than before which led to more embarrassment.
 She noticed it and giggled.
 She then returned to her cash register behind her counter.

 He said, “Thank you.
 Have a nice night,” and quickly left.
 As he was walking back to his car he looked back and noticed that she was closing up and leaving the store too.
 He kept walking down the red brick sidewalk thinking about her and looking forward to his new book while holding the Girl Scout cookies.